Good copy = lots of sales.

 See what I mean?

-Power words are precise words and phrases that have big meaning and ideas behind them.
+Power words are precise words and phrases that have big meanings and ideas behind them.

 Power words you can include in your product descriptions include: